Systems Thinking: Feedback Loops

 Balancing loops will encourage the system to stay in balance (e.g. eating will cause you to feel full and stop eating while not eating will cause you to feel hungry and start eating).

-If you have a specific desired result if you can design a system to include natural balancing loops that achieve the desired result that is making good use of systems thinking.
-This is often how balancing loops are portrayed but they can also be stubborn resistance to improvement.
+If you have a specific desired result you can design a system to include natural balancing loops that achieve the desired result.
+Do so is making good use of systems thinking.
+This is often how balancing loops are portrayed but they can also result in stubborn resistance to improvement.
 It can be that the balancing loop is balanced not at a desired state but at a less than desired state.

 In the all too common fire-fighting management system organization what often happens in there is a new crisis and resources must be directed to that.
 What actually can end up happening is if any area is performing well, they are able to have resources taken away and used to address the crisis.
 So if certain areas start to do well, there are balancing forces to bring down their performance (losing resources to accomplish the tasks).
-And poor areas get temporary infusions of resources to bring levels from a crisis to less poor (but rare to actually good results because by that time some other crisis needs attention).
+And poor areas get temporary infusions of resources to bring levels from a crisis to less poor (but rarely to actually good results because as they move in that direction some other crisis needs attention).

 I explained how well our organization fit this model to one of my bosses at one point.
 He didn’t like that idea at all.
 I tried to tell him he didn’t want to hear what I had to say several times, but he insisted, so I told him.
 It was in relation to what I learned at the Hunter Conference on Quality (named for my father, W. Edwards Deming spoke at the inaugural conference) at which I attended several sessions on systems thinking.
 Sure I could have avoided telling him, but after he insisted I felt it is better to share my ideas with management, maybe they would actually listen.
 But they didn’t, I left in a year or so.

 To Get Different Results the Management System Must Change